SeerBlazeJ/task-manager-axum/README.md

 ### Database

 The application uses SurrealDB with RocksDB storage.
-The database file (`TodosApp`) is created automatically in the backend directory on first run.
+The database file (`TaskManagerApp`) is created automatically in the backend directory on first run.

 **Database Details:**
 - Namespace: `core`
-- Database: `todos`
-- Table: `todos`

 ## Building for Production